PollyP/IDAtropy/README.md

 ## DEPENDENCIES

-IDAtropy requires the matplotlib and python python's library.
+IDAtropy requires the matplotlib and numpy python's library.

 * Install with pip:
     * `pip install numpy`